J. J. Jackson (singer)

 Jerome Louis "J.J."
 Jackson (born November 8, 1942) is an American soul/R&B singer, songwriter, and arranger.
 His singing style is as a belter.
-Jackson best known for the song "But It's Alright", which he co-wrote with Pierre Tubbs.
+Jackson is best known for the song "But It's Alright", which he co-wrote with Pierre Tubbs.
 The song was released in 1966 and then re-released in 1969, to chart success on both occasions.
 The liner notes to his 1967 album, J.J.
 Jackson, on Calla Records, stated that he weighed 285 pounds.

 History

 Jackson was born in Bronx, New York.
 Described as "one of the most interesting obscure figures of '60s soul", Jackson, then based in New York, started out as a songwriter and arranger.
 His first songwriting credit, at the age of sixteen, was "The Lord Will Understand (And Say 'Well Done')", being the B-side to "Got A Date With An Angel", a 1957 single by Billy Williams.
 Jackson co-wrote the song with G. Douglas and M. Brent.
 The song was banned by the BBC for "religious overtones".

 Jackson's first single was "Shy Guy", backed with "Time", on Crescent Records and distributed by Fantasy Records, in 1963.
 Both songs were written by Jackson.

 Jackson was later a songwriter and arranger for "Brother" Jack McDuff, Jimmy Witherspoon, and the Shangri-Las, among others.
 His songwriting credits include Mary Wells' "My Mind's Made Up" and "I've Come to One Conclusion" by Inez and Charlie Foxx, both co-written with fellow soul singer Sidney Barnes.
 Barnes and Jackson became a freelance songwriting team in 1964, at a time when Jackson was known as both a pianist and a songwriter.
 Barnes had previously been a lead writer, producer and talent scout for the recently opened New York office of Motown Records and Jobete Music.
 Barnes and Jackson wrote songs for several R & B solo artists of the period, including Sandra Phillips and Billy Prophet, formerly of The Jive Five.
 Barnes and Jackson also wrote for The Soul Sisters, and became staff writers at Sue Records, one of the few black-owned record labels based in New York at the time.